hip-satomi/SegServe/README.md

   -F 'files=@localhost.jpeg;type=image/jpeg'
 ```

+# Custom DLS Executor

+You can include costum implemented DLS methods into segServe.
+Read this [tutorial](CustomDLSExecutor.md) to build your own git repository capable of running DLS in segServe.

 # API documentation

 The server comes with an api documentation that is accessible at `localhost:8000/docs`.
 It also provides an interactive user interface to execute various segmentation approaches with different parameters and image files.